hansroh/skitai/README.rst

   0.26 (May 2017)

+  - 0.26.2.1: remove was.promise.render_all (), change method name from was.promise.push () to send ()
+  - 0.26.2: change name from was.aresponse to was.promise
+  - 0.26.1.1: add skitai.abspath (\*args)
   - 0.26.1: fix proxy & proxypass, add was.request.scheme and update examples
   - change development status to Beta
   - fix Saddlery routing